UrvashiDube02/Credit-Risk-Assessment-Using-Machine-Learning/README.md

 ### Model Building

-Here, we build various machine learning models, each with its strengths.
+Here, I build various machine learning models, each with its strengths.
 The models include:

 - Logistic Regression: For its simplicity and effectiveness in binary classification.
 - Random Forest and Gradient Boosting: They are robust to outliers and capable of capturing complex non-linear relationships.